VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 simple conference seat reservation scenario to try and understand the pros and cons of alternative approaches.

+> A value I think developers would benefit greatly from recognizing is
+> the de-emphasis on the means and methods for persistence of objects in
+> terms of relational storage.
+Teach them to avoid modeling the domain
+> as if it were a relational store, and I think it will be easier to
+> introduce and understand both DDD and CQRS.
+> Josh Elster - CQRS Advisors Mail List

 > **BharathPersona:** These diagrams deliberately exclude details of how
 > the commands and events are delivered through command and event
 > handlers.
 The diagrams focus on the logical relationships between the